 - review the Do I Qualify for EITC? page

 Don’t ignore this notice.
-Find out more about What you Need to Do and What we Will Do by using one of the links below.
+Find out more about What You Need to Do and What we Will Do by using one of the links below.
 You can find your notice number in the top right corner of your notice.

-Find help resolving your audit through:
+Find help resolving your audit through by:

 - Reading our Tax Topic which explains the next steps

 - Reviewing the sample templates shown below to see if they can help you prove where your child lived during the tax year of your audit.
 You can take the sample templates and/or provide the links to the sample templates to your child’s school, healthcare provider, or childcare provider.
 They should paste the template into their letterhead.
 Then, they should fill in the needed information, sign it, and give it you to send to IRS.
 See the Form 886-H-EIC for information on when you should use one or more of these templates for statements on letterhead from one of the following.

 - Contacting a Low Income Taxpayer Clinic.
 A LITC can help you with your audit.
 Services are provided for free or for a small fee.

 My Notice Says We Changed Your Tax Return that Affected Your EITC Claim; What Should I Do?

 We changed your tax return because we believe you had an error that affected your EITC.
 The error could be:

 - A missing or incorrect Social Security number for exemptions, dependents or credits